 The question is, what are the jewelers using for the remainder of the metal piece?
 This is a very good question and hard to answer.
 Going back to the analogy of the soup, gold mixtures are a closely guarded secret and various casting houses are not always so forthright in their recipes.
 Many 10k and 14k white gold pieces will be heavy in nickel.
 The nickel is what will give the gold the appearance of being white when in actual fact, gold is yellow.
 This can be a problem as many people are allergic to nickel.
 They may get rashes or redness in locations where the jewelry touches their skin.

-We use a very interesting mix for our 18K white gold pieces.
+We use a very interesting mix for our 18K white gold pieces in our custom engagement bands.
 Instead of adding nickel to the metal mixture, we add palladium.
 Palladium is a form of platinum.
 We use this alloy to form the majority of the rest of the gold mixture.
 We have found that this alloy is really the best of all worlds.
 It is allergy free, and holds a beautiful white shine and luster.
 Meaning the jewelry will not yellow over time and will look brighter longer than traditional 14k white gold.

 The pricing difference, at least on our site, is not much when moving from 14K to 18K.
 We recommend spending a little more and buying the 18K mixture.